 An Alberta Party government will take a nation to nation approach to working with First Nations communities to build long term, sustainable prosperity.

-April 8, 2019 - Maskwacis, AB - Alberta Party Leader Stephen Mandel outlined his commitment for full First Nation participation in economic development, implementing the Truth and Reconciliation Commission of Canada Calls to Action, and to transforming every part of our public service to integrate and express those commitments.
+The Alberta Party is committed to full First Nation participation in economic development, implementing the Truth and Reconciliation Commission of Canada Calls to Action, and to transforming every part of our public service to integrate and express those commitments.

 The Alberta Party commits to developing new and ongoing partnerships with Indigenous and Métis communities to acknowledge and redress long-standing injustices perpetrated by colonial powers upon generations of FNMI communities and peoples.

 - Open our justice system to critical examination and reform to eliminate embedded racism that leads to over-representation of Indigenous people in our courts and prisons.